oliviersamin/colegio_andolino/README.md

 1. create a chat with the bot on telegram to perform tests
 2. Get the ID of this chat
 3. in the utils.credentials file modify the value of CHAT_ID_BOT with the chat ID
 4. To create for the first time the docker images and launch the containers use the following command form the root folder of the repo:
 `python3.9 utils/create_docker_containers --image=all`   It creates two images.
-The first one is a basis to then create the telegram image.
+5. The first one is a basis to then create the telegram image.
 It has been done this way because it takes time to create the first image and when updates are made to the project it is just to the telegram part.
 It is just saving time when developping.
-5. Report to the corresponding manual section to know how to use the version of the dev release
+6. Report to the corresponding manual section to know how to use the version of the dev release

 <a name="manuals"></a>
 ## Manuals
-1. Release 1 of dev:
+### 1. Release 1 of dev:
-   the features tested are:
+   #### the features tested are:
    1. reply automatically to a text message of a user in a chat when the user starts his message with "@bot"
    2. download automatically a document send by a user when he writes "@bot" into the caption section.
 A text message is sent in the chat when the file has been downloaded.

+### 2. Release 1.1 of dev:
+   #### the features tested are the same as previous release and one feature has been added:
+   1. when the user send a document with the same conditions, he receives the same text message and also a document that has been uploaded from local storage.
+   This feature has just been added to check that we can upload a document from local storage to the chat.